MattLondon101/U-Net-CNN-Calibration/README.md

 Dependencies:
 Python 3 (code has only been tested in Spyder (Python 3.7) in Anaconda 3) on PC

+Use Tensorflow 1 (e.g. Tensorflow 1.15.0) because Tensorflow 2 is trouble.

 All other dependencies found in import.py

 Fiji/ImageJ: